Show / Hide Table of Contents

 GoogleAppsCardV1Button

-A text, icon, or text + icon button that users can click.
+A text, icon, or text and icon button that users can click.
+For an example in Google Chat apps, see Add a button.
 To make an image a clickable button, specify an Image (not an ImageComponent) and set an onClick action.
-Currently supported in Chat apps (including dialogs and card messages) and Google Workspace Add-ons.
+Google Workspace add-ons and Chat apps:

 GoogleAppsCardV1ButtonList